resource-watch/data-pre-processing/ene_031a_solar_irradiance/README.md

 ```
 ##### Average daily photovoltaic power potential (30 arcsec resolution)
 1) Download the data from the [source website](https://globalsolaratlas.info/download/world).
 The files can be found near the bottom of the page.
-For global horizontal irradiation, the following GIS Data files were downloaded:
+For daily photovoltaic power potential, the following GIS Data files were downloaded:
   - PVOUT - Photovoltaic power potential - *PVOUT-LTAm_AvgDailyTotals(GeoTIFF)*
 2) Unzip the downloaded file.
 3) Upload each of the 12 tiff files in the folder to an image collection in GEE.